-Reflecting Lehigh’s impressive history as a leader in science and engineering, environmental stewardship, and sustainability are key components of the neighborhood.
+Reflecting Lehigh’s impressive history as a leader in science and engineering, environmental stewardship and sustainability are key components of the neighborhood.
 Specific strategies proposed include an integrated suite of stormwater management components, energy-efficient building systems, and a solar hot-water demonstration system.
 The project is on target to receive LEED® Gold certification.

 For more information contact Vinicius Gorgati.